ashvin232002/EdTechPlatformFrontEnd/README.md

     REACT_APP_BASE_URL= http://localhost:4000/api/v1

     Take the backend part as a Reference
-     URL of the repository : https://github.com/ashvin232002/EDtechPlatformBackend
+     URL of the repository : <a href="https://github.com/ashvin232002/EDtechPlatformBackend"/>

 </pre>